Stamsøy

-Stamsø or Stamsøy is a village in Risør municipality in Agder county, Norway.
-The village is located along the north shore of the Søndeledfjordne, about 4 km east of the village of Søndeled and about 3 km west of the village of Sivik.
+Stamsøy is a village in Risør Municipality in Agder county, Norway.
+The village is located along the north shore of the Søndeledfjorden, about 4 km east of the village of Søndeled and about 3 km west of the village of Sivik.

-Stamsø is also a family name for a number of people in the region.
+The historic spelling of the name, Stamsø, is also a family name for a number of people in the region.
 The Stamsø family name has roots that can be traced several centuries back in time.
 There was once a school at Stamsø, but it is no longer in use.